wasp-lang/wasp/web/docs/project/static-assets.md

 - Must retain the exact same file name (without hashing)
 - ...or you simply don't want to have to import an asset first just to get its URL

-Then you can place the asset in a special `public` directory in the `client` folder:
+Then you can place the asset in the `public` directory at the root of your project:

 ```
-src
-└── client
-    ├── public
+public
-    │   ├── favicon.ico
+├── favicon.ico
-    │   └── robots.txt
+└── robots.txt
-    └── ...
 ```

-Assets in this directory will be served at root path `/` during dev, and copied to the root of the dist directory as-is.
+Assets in this directory will be served at root path `/` during development and copied to the root of the dist directory as-is.

 For example, if you have a file `favicon.ico` in the `public` directory, and your app is hosted at `https://myapp.com`, it will be made available at `https://myapp.com/favicon.ico`.

 :::info Usage in client code
 Note that:

-- You should always reference public assets using root absolute path - for example, `src/client/public/icon.png` should be referenced in source code as `/icon.png`.
+- You should always reference public assets using root absolute path
+    - for example, `public/icon.png` should be referenced in source code as `/icon.png`.
 - Assets in the `public` directory **cannot be imported** from <ShowForJs>JavaScript</ShowForJs><ShowForTs>TypeScript</ShowForTs>.
 :::